All About Diamonds

-Once the diamond is formed, it will exist for millions of years below the earths surface and will only come out through great eruption that will bring the diamonds with explosion to the surface.
-Diamonds now found are formed between 20 billion and 100 million years ago.
-Major sources are South-Africa, Namibia, Brazil, Russia, Australia and Canada.
+Once the diamond is formed, it can exist for up to millions of years below the Earth’s surface.
+In fact, diamonds found now are thought to have originally formed between 20 billion and 100 million years ago.
+Some of the world’s major sources of diamonds are in Brazil, South Africa, Namibia, Australia and Canada.

 The Value Characteristics of a Diamond

-Clarity is the term used to describe the size and number of inclusions in a diamond.
-In other words with clarity we ask how "clean and clear" the diamond is.
+Clarity is the term used to describe the number and size of inclusions found within a diamond.
+In simpler terms, clarity determines how ‘clean and clear’ the diamond is.

 To grade the clarity of a diamond, a 10x magnification is used to inspect the diamonds for inclusions.
 After inspections one of the following grade is assigned: